Ongoing staff training and the humility to acknowledge that there is always more to learn.

 Noelle Hernandez, RBT

-Jianli Shi, MA, Behavior Tech
+Jianli Shi, MA, RBT

 Jianli obtained her Master’s degree in Medicine from Shanghai Second Medical University in China in 2003.
 With over 7 years of clinical experience, she specializes in conducting comprehensive intake assessments and delivering personalized individual, family, and group therapy sessions.